stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 ## Must Have Features in a React Grid

 As someone who has constantly worked on teams where I have been asked to really push the envelope of what is possible for a grid, I have found the KendoReact grid to always meet my needs and then some.
 Let's go through a laundry list of things you should look for in a React Grid.
 I think mostly about my time building line of business applications for a large auto manufaturer.
 We had a massive inventory system and many of our views required a grid.
 A lot of my reccomended features come from the many requiremnts I have seen time after time building real grids in real applications.
+At the very minimum, there are three featuires we can definitely agree tat any grid we look at wil have to do these things.

-### Basic Sort, Filter and Paging Options
+### Sort, Filter and Paging

 Of course we need to ensure that any grid that we decide to use has options for basic [Sorting](https://www.telerik.com/kendo-react-ui/components/grid/sorting/), [Filtering](https://www.telerik.com/kendo-react-ui/components/grid/filtering/) and [Paging](https://www.telerik.com/kendo-react-ui/components/grid/filtering/).
 We need a grid that will very easily demonstrate how to do each of these.
 So at a basic level let's see how the KendoReact grid handles these operations.